rc1/Restesque/README.md

 ## Heartbeat

 Clients will be periodically send a heartbeat message.
-The heartbeat message has a counter when counts from 0 to 100000.
+The heartbeat message has a counter which counts from 0 to 100000.

 The message is as follows: